ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 If your initial tuning values were too low then you should notice the aircraft becomes progressively more responsive as you fly in AUTOTUNE mode.

-If the aircraft ever becomes unstable enough that you think it is dangerous to keep flying then you should change out of AUTOTUNE mode.
+.. note:: If the aircraft ever becomes unstable enough that you think it is dangerous to keep flying then you should change out of AUTOTUNE mode.
 That will restore the parameters you had from 10 seconds ago.

 Don't stop too early
 ~~~~~~~~~~~~~~~~~~~~